-Dear Abby: Old friend’s new schedule leaves no time to catch up
+Abby: Old friend’s new schedule leaves no catch-up time

 Dear Abby: One of my close friends may be “ghosting” me.
 “Sarah” and I have known each other since middle school.
 We went to high school together and roomed together during our freshman year of college.
 We both transferred to different schools after that freshman year, but we made it a point to keep in touch.
 I was the first person she came out to.
 I helped her move into her new apartment the summer before grad school.
 In general, I think I’ve been a good friend to her.

 Last summer we both moved back to our hometown — she for med school and I for a new job.
 I was excited that after five years we were living in the same city again.
 I have reached out to her on multiple occasions, but my texts and calls usually go unanswered.
 When I do get a response, it’s typically, “Sorry!
 I’m just too swamped!”

 I don’t doubt that med school is difficult, and I completely understand that that’s where her focus should be, but over the holidays I reached out again and was given the same answer.
 I know she made time to see another friend — her best, who ranks higher than I do in the “who to see” list.
 It still hurt.